-In March of 2020, we created our animal program to give kids the opportunity to remain connected to our animals despite not being able to gather on the farm.
-We are beyond excited to continue the program this year.
+In March of 2020, we created our animal rental program to give kids the opportunity to remain connected to our animals despite not being able to gather on the farm.
 We believe that this program fits perfectly with our desire to support children in gaining a sense of belonging to the world and the farm through building connections with animals and nature.
 Our program gives families the opportunity to experience having an animal in the home and explore whether long-term animal ownership is right for them.

-Have you ever wanted to see a chick hatch?
-Here’s your chance!
-This program comes with fertilized eggs, an incubator, and everything you need to care for the chicks once they have hatched.
-Eggs are incubated for 21 days, hatch, and chicks stay in your home for ten days.
-You are welcome to extend their stay if you’re not ready to say goodbye.
-Incubators and eggs are available on March 15th, April 24th, and June 5th.
+This program supports and subsidizes ethical farming of chickens.
+We'll send you home with fertilized eggs, an incubator, and everything you need to care for the chicks once they have hatched.
+Eggs are incubated for 21 days, hatch, and chicks stay in your home for 10 days.
+You are welcome to extend their stay if you’re not ready to say goodbye

 Bunnies have a gift for teaching us trust and respect.
 The bunny program places a pair of rabbits in your care for a minimum of one month.
 We choose not to do shorter stays due to a bunny’s need to feel safe in it’s surroundings.
-A month gives the bunny an opportunity to settle into it’s new home and it’s relationship with you.
-We will send you home with two rabbits, an outdoor hutch, and everything else you need to care for it.
+A month gives the bunny an opportunity to settle into its new home and its relationship with you.
+We will send you home with two rabbits, a hutch, and everything else you need to care for it.
 In order to ensure that the visit is positive for you and the bunnies, we require an application.
 You are welcome to extend your stay past a month if things are going well!
-Bunnies will be available on April 15th.

 All of our programs include support from farmers when needed.
 We are glad to answer all your questions and guide you through any challenges that may arise.
 Our literature should answer quite a few questions, so make sure to read the pamphlets on animal care.

 We recommend that you have a conversation with your kids in advance to gauge their interest level and commitment.
 From there you can discuss family commitments around their care, create realistic goals that set your kids up for success without overwhelming them.
 Think through how you want to manage the workload and what supports your kids find encouraging.
-Remember that it’s easier to establish and enforce expectations when they are discussed and understood in advance.
 Be clear of what you expect from your kids, and what you are willing to support.
-For example you might be as excited as they are about the animals and be willing to split chores 50/50 with them, or you might have them take on all daily chores, but be there to support weekly bedding changes and cage clean out.
+For example, you might be as excited as they are about the animals and be willing to split chores 50/50 with them, or you might have them take on all daily chores, but be there to support weekly bedding changes and cage clean out.
 Or you might do chores together the first few days, supervise their mastery and give them independence as they prove their skills (watering can be particularly challenging).
-If chore charts work well for you, implement one.
-If it works better to take things day by day, do so.
-If you create consequences, such as early return of the chicks if your kids aren’t participating in their care, please enforce them.
-We are here to support you, even if it means taking them back for a few days while you sort out your systems.

 In programs where you provide your own equipment the farm still provides food, bedding, support, and an incubator for the Hatch and Care program.